 - Anti-lock brakes are intended to help drivers steer around unexpected obstructions.
 Do not forget to continue to steer your vehicle.

 - An ABS will make clicking sounds and cause your pedal to pulse when engaged.
 This is normal for ABS so continue driving and don’t let off your brake pedal.

-Trust Spartan Auto Care for ABS repair in Springfield, MA.
+Trust Spartan Auto Care for ABS repair in Springfield and West Springfield, MA.
 We are the oldest brake and exhaust shop in Western MA.
 Schedule a professional estimate for ABS repair by calling Spartan Auto Care now at (413) 781-2480.